MattOssachuk/Rockbuster-repository-SQL-/README.md

 the Rockbuster Stealth management team is planning to use its existing movie licenses to launch an online video rental service in order to stay competitive.

-My task is to help Rockbuster discover insights from their database to try and put together a strategy for their new online video streaming service.
+My task was to help Rockbuster discover insights from their database to try and put together a strategy for their new online video streaming service.

 For this analysis I'll be using a data set that contains information about Rockbuster’s film inventory, customers, and payments, among other things.
 This data set was provided to me by the